fmarcelinoPT/my-freakin-homelab/README.md

     ssh-copy-id -i ~/.ssh/support_rsa ansiblebot@[SERVER_FQDN]
     ```

-Now you should be able to login with ssh on each server using `ssh-keys` wuth user `ansiblebot`:
+Now you should be able to login with ssh on each server using `ssh-keys` with user `ansiblebot`:

 ```bash
 ssh -i ~/.ssh/support_rsa ansiblebot@hera.onemarc.io